nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 For example, one may use dummy module codes like TEST1001 to include these modules in their degree progression and CAP calculation.

 **Q**: Why is "W" grade not allowed?<br>
-**A**: We do not think adding "W" grade will be of any value.
+**A**: We did not believe "W" grades in the application would be essential.
 It is equivalent to deleting the module from the record since credits will no longer count towards degree progression.

 **Q**: Why are "CS", "CU" grades not allowed?<br>
-**A**: We do not think adding "CS", "CU" grades will be of any value.
+**A**: We did not believe adding "CS", "CU" grades would be essential.
 They function similarly to "S" and "U" grades respectively, where "CS" and "S" count towards MCs completed, while "CU" and "U" do not count towards MCs completed.
 All of them do not affect the CAP as well.
 Hence, you may record "CS" and "CU" grades as "S" and "U" respectively.